Learn How to Identify and Manage Your Reputation in Three Simple Steps

 There’s a scene in the movie Peter Pan where Peter loses his shadow and chases it around Wendy’s bedroom in an attempt to get it back.
 I picture a business reputation much like Peter Pan’s shadow.
 It’s there but it’s hard to tack down.

-Even though you can’t physically hold your reputation in your hand or sew it on like Peter does with his shadow, you are able to identify, understand and shape your reputation.
+Even though you can’t physically hold your reputation in your hand or sew it on like Peter does with his shadow, you are able to identify, understand and shape it.

 Here we explore how to identify and understand your reputation, based on how I went about understanding the reputation of NiceJob.